amnasheza19/amnasheza19/README.md

 ---

-# 🧠 About Me
+## Hi there 👋
-I am a cybersecurity undergraduate passionate about building practical skills in:
+I'm Amna Sheza, a cybersecurity undergraduate passionate about building practical skills in:

 - 🔍 Digital Forensics
 - 🏴 Capture The Flag (CTFs)